DavidHe1127/Mr.He_HandBook/web/error_handling.md

 * The general rule is that a function may deliver operational errors synchronously (e.g., by throwing) or asynchronously (by passing them to a callback or emitting error on an EventEmitter), but it should not do both.
 This way, a user can handle errors by either handling them in the callback or using try/catch, but they never need to do both.

-* The correct use of 'uncaughtException' is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.
+* The correct use of `uncaughtException` is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.
 ```js
 process
   .on('unhandledRejection', (reason, p) => {